 Session calculation when sending data via Measurement Protocol

-The hits will get to a hit data table (streaming) not depending on the
+The hits will get to a hit data table in BigQuery regardless of the &qt parameter's value.

-&qt parameter with the value of more than 4 hours will cause the hit to not get to Google Analytics.
+Note Sending the &qt parameter with a value of more than 4 hours will cause the hit to not get to Google Analytics.
 This will lead to data discrepancy: OWOX BI will get more data than Google Analytics.

-&qt parameter's value to more than 4 hours only if you need the events sent via Measurement Protocol to get to the sessions during which they've happened.
+Set the &qt parameter value to more than 4 hours only if you need the events sent via Measurement Protocol to get to the sessions during which they've happened.

 Cost data (adCost, attributedAdCost).
 This includes all advertising cost data imported into Google Analytics.